pierrenoizat/tumblebit_tips/README.md

 In **step 3**, Bob prepares 285  “fake” transactions like so:

-Fake transaction i pays Tumbler  compressed Bitcoin address (corresponding to PKT) 1 BTC (no network fee bearing in mind the transaction will never hit the blockchain ) with an OP_RETURN output containing the hex string `R || i `.
+Fake transaction i pays Tumbler compressed Bitcoin address (corresponding to PKT) 1 BTC in output 0 (no network fee bearing in mind the transaction will never hit the blockchain ) with an OP_RETURN output (output 1) containing the hex string

+`R || i `

 Such fake transaction only sends a full refund to Tumbler and is unlikely to confirm without network fees.
 _No need for Bob to generate (and later transmit to Tumbler) a set of 300 random pad values.
 Bob needs only to generate one regular, Bitcoin key pair and one random blinding factor._